 Boy do I have a story for you!
-I already told some people about my recent Uber experience but, I still thought it would be interesting enough to put on my blog and for other solo travelers to use as references when dealing with transportation mishaps.
+I already told some people about my recent Uber experience but, I still thought it would be interesting enough to put on my blog.
+It could also be helpful for other solo travelers to use as references when dealing with transportation mishaps.

-My plane was set to leave at 1 p.m. so I called an Uber at 12:30 (also, this was a private plane so I didn’t have to go through security or anything like that).
-I could see my driver getting lost and all sorts of turned around on the little Uber map and at 12:40 he finally arrived.
+My plane was set to leave at 1 p.m. so I called an Uber at 12:30 (side note: this was a private plane so I didn’t have to go through security).
+I could see my driver getting lost and all sorts of turned around on the little Uber map.
+At 12:40 he finally arrived.
 I thought, “oh well, you know I’ll still get there at 12:45 which is plenty of time…”

-My Uber driver then tried to take me though an Air Force base that required security clearance to pass through.
+The Uber driver then tried to take me though an Air Force base that required security clearance to pass through.
 After explaining to the guard that I was going to the airport he mentioned that our GPS probably just tried to take us through the area as a shortcut.
-So we had to turn around.
+We had to turn around.

 But then my Uber driver suddenly stopped about half a block from the base.
 He said I needed another address.
-After 5 minutes of me explaining to him that my needed location hadn’t changed, and that all he needed to do was go a different route, I realized that was pointless because he refused to listen to me.
+After 5 minutes of me explaining to him that my needed location hadn’t changed, and that all he needed to do was go a different route, I realized that was pointless.
+He refused to listen to me.

 I then called my uncle (whose plane I was supposed to be getting on) and explained the situation and he said he would send a car for me.
 My Uber driver than told me I needed to get out.
 Yup, you read that right.
 “You want me to stand on the side of the road by myself,” I asked, clearly upset.
 Yup.

-So, there I sat on the side of the road in Bedford, Massachusetts for 15 minutes before I got a call from the lady my uncle sent to rescue me.
-But my story doesn’t quite end there as this lady had a hard time finding me.
-I told her numerous times over the phone that I was LITERALLY standing on the side of the road just down from the base but she couldn’t see me.
+So, there I sat on the side of the road in Bedford, Massachusetts for 15 minutes before I got a call from the lady my uncle had sent to rescue me.
+But my story doesn’t quite end there.
+This lady had a hard time finding me.
+I told her numerous times over the phone that I was LITERALLY standing on the side of the road just down from the base but she still couldn’t see me.

 She then asked me if there were more than one Air Force bases in the area.
 I was pretty much over the whole situation at this point as it was my first time in Massachusetts and had absolutely no idea about how many bases there were in the Bedford area.